Mbell42/UCSD-CodeBootCamp-18_pwa_budget-tracker/README.md

 ### 2020.05.09_2215

 I added 'service-worker.js' to public folder, and then added script at the end of 'index.html' to, on load, check if service-workers are supported on the current browser, and based on the response, either register the service worker or throw an error, and log in the console that offline functionality will not be available.

+### 2020.05.09_2300

+I completed initial pass of 'service-worker.js'.
+When testing online using Google Dev Tools under the 'application' tab, the 'unable to be run offline' warning is no longer displayed.